-One of the best fast cash options for those who have nowhere else to go are online title loans.
-There’s a few reasons why they’re so useful.
+One of the best fast cash options for those who have nowhere else to go is online title loans.
+There are a few reasons why they’re so useful.
 First, they’re fast.
-Often you can be in and out of a title loan location in as little as a half hour.
+Often you can be in and out of a title loan location in as little as a half-hour.
 Second, they’re accepting of all types of credit, which is immensely helpful to those who may have had their traditional loan applications rejected at a bank because of their low credit score.

-Often our possessions hold more value that we give them credit for, and if you’ve hit rock bottom, it’s time to start cashing in on that value.
-There’s a few ways to do just that, each with varying strengths and weaknesses.
+Often our possessions hold more value than we give them credit for, and if you’ve hit rock bottom, it’s time to start cashing in on that value.
+There are a few ways to do just that, each with varying strengths and weaknesses.

-- Pawn shops are the best place to unload valuables like jewelry, electronics, or anything that cost upwards of $100 to begin with.
+- Pawnshops are the best place to unload valuables like jewelry, electronics, or anything that costs upwards of $100, to begin with.
 While they have something of a seedy reputation and atmosphere, there’s no denying they can be quite useful in a pinch.

 - Garage sales are better suited for multiple low-value items like clothes and household knick-knacks.
 Just draw up a sign, plant by the nearest road with clear instruction to your house, and set your alarm clock for early next Saturday when you’re likely to get the best traffic.